Email reminders encourage end-of-life talks

 Not only are such measures sometimes against a patient's wishes, they can also be very expensive.

-According to data from the Dartmouth Atlas of Health Care, 32 percent of total Medicare spending goes toward caring for very sick patients in their last two years of life.
-In the early 2000's, that spending totaled about $46,000 per chronically-ill patient.

-"In the absence of these discussions, patients may receive unwanted, overly aggressive care that incurs cost for the patient and society and is associated with decreased quality of life for the patients and family and worsened bereavement adjustment for caregivers," wrote Dr. Jamie Von Roenn, in an editorial published with the new study.
+"In the absence of these discussions, patients may receive unwanted, overly aggressive care that incurs cost for the patient and society and is associated with decreased quality of life for the patients and family, and worsened bereavement adjustment for caregivers," wrote Jamie Von Roenn in an editorial published with the study.